whitewater-guide/translations/src/markdown/en/privacy_policy.md

 ## Data Retention Policy, Managing Your Information

 We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 We will retain Automatically Collected information for the time needed and thereafter may store it in aggregate.

+### Deleting your account

+If you need to delete your account and data assosiated with it please open the app on your device, sign in, go to Menu -> My Account -> Delete my profile.
+Your account and peronal details will be deleted then but the information you agreed to submit to the public domain will stay in our database.
+The comments you might have left in the whitewater.guide app will either be deleted or become anonymously posted.

-If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at [info@whitewater.guide](info@whitewater.guide) and we will respond in a reasonable time.
-Please note that some or all of the User Provided Data may be required in order for the Application to function properly.
+If you experience any difficulties with deleting your account, please contact us at [info@whitewater.guide](info@whitewater.guide) and we will respond in a reasonable time.

 ## Transfer of Data